RamblerInvestmentFund/MachineLearningProj/README.md

 `model = svm.SVC(kernel="rbf", C = 1000, gamma = 1)`

 ### Dataset
-Various stock tickers are train the model one at a time.
+Various stock tickers train the model one at a time.

 # RNN
 ### Architecture